 Q: Is there a university course that covers career service issues and related topics?

 A: Yes.
 The course is University 390 and is open to all juniors and seniors.
-The class is an 8 week course that is offered 6 times per semester.
+We offer three 16 week courses per semester.

 Q: What is the "best" way to secure employment?

 A: Utilize all of your resources.
-Register with eRecruiting in the CDC, sign-up for on-campus interviews, begin networking with professional people, go to campus career fairs, start using the Internet job resources, and initiate contact with employers that you wish to work for.
+Register with Leatherneck Link, begin networking with professional people, go to campus career fairs, start using the Internet job resources, and initiate contact with employers that you wish to work for.

 Q: When should I start looking for a job?

 A: The best time would be 6 to 9 months prior to your graduation.
 Please remember it takes time to find employment, so remain positive in your search.

 Q: Is it necessary to have an internship even though my major does not require one?